Faras: History

 Dating back to the A-Group period, the town was a major centre during the Meroitic period, and was the site of a major temple.
-During the period of ancient Egyptian control over Nubia, Faras became an Egyptian administrative centre and, located upriver from Abu Simbel, Egyptian cultural influences were prominent.
+During the period of ancient Egyptian control over Nubia, it became an Egyptian administrative centre and, located upriver from Abu Simbel, Egyptian cultural influences were prominent.

-The city reached its height during the Christian period of Nubia, when Faras was the capital of the basiliskos Silko of Nobadia.
+The city reached its height during the Christian period of Nubia, when Pakhoras was the capital of the basiliskos Silko of Nobadia.
 When Nobatia was absorbed into Makuria, it remained the most prominent center in the north, the seat of Nobadia's eparch.
+A nearby citadel at an archaeological site now known as Qasr or Kasr el-Wizz housed a major church and monastery, likely known as Apa Dios or Apa Dioskoros after a local saint.